 Shame vs. Guilt

 Shame is often confused with guilt, but it’s much less likely that you will broadcast shame over guilt.
-That’s because with shame, “bad” behaviour doesn’t feel separate from a “bad” self like it is when you feel guilt.
+That’s because with shame, “bad” behavior doesn’t feel separate from a “bad” self like it is when you feel guilt.

 Dr. Brené Brown believes there’s a profound difference between shame and guilt.
 Brown states that guilt can be adaptive and helpful while shame is neither helpful nor productive.
-For Brown, shame is much more likely to be a source of destructive and hurtful behaviour because the fear of disconnection is very dangerous.
+For Brown, shame is much more likely to be a source of destructive and hurtful behavior because the fear of disconnection is very dangerous.

-Shame is Contagious
+Shame Is Contagious

 Shame can be contagious because those who feel shame try to project it onto others.
 This can be seen in the form of abusive partners or bullies at school.
 Furthermore, when children are emotionally or physically abandoned, abused, or neglected, they often take on the shame that belongs to the adult who caused it by believing they themselves are the “bad” one.

-On the other hand, parents can also experience shame due to the behaviour of their children.
+On the other hand, parents can also experience shame due to the behavior of their children.
 For example, a child who doesn’t meet the desired goals, or who behaves embarrassingly can evoke a shame response in the parent.

 Shame Can Manifest Physically and Emotionally